bash-bastion/bash-core/README.md

 ## Summary

 The following are functions available for use.
-See the [api.md](./docs/api.md) for more details
+See [api.md](./docs/api.md) for more details

 ### `init`